DonMask/CognitiveFrontierTheory/README.md

 # Beyond the Known: A Unified Theory of Cognitive Limits

-This repository contains the LaTeX source and compiled PDF for the essay **“Beyond the Known: A Unified Theory of Cognitive Limits”** by Teodor Berger, presenting the Cognitive Frontier Theory (CFT) and Axiom 13.
+This repository contains the LaTeX source and compiled PDF for the essay **“Beyond the Known: A Unified Theory of Cognitive Limits”** and presenting the Cognitive Frontier Theory (CFT) and Axiom 13.

 ## Access the Essay